Shangmin-Chen/Whisperrr/docs/guides/CONFIGURATION.md

    - All defaults should be in configuration files
    - Configuration files serve as documentation

-2. **Use Environment Variables for Overrides:**
+2. **Use .env Files for Overrides:**
-   - Override defaults via environment variables
+   - Override defaults via `.env` files (one per service)
+   - Generated automatically by `setup-env.sh`
+   - Environment variables (shell/system) override `.env` file values
    - Never hardcode values in code

-3. **Use Setup Script for Multi-Host:**
+3. **Use Setup Script for Configuration:**
+   - Run `setup-env.sh` to generate `.env` files for all services
-   - For remote deployment with multiple hosts, use `setup-env.sh` remote deployment mode
+   - For remote deployment with multiple hosts, use remote deployment mode
    - The script validates inputs and generates correct CORS configuration

+4. **Use Cleanup Script to Reset:**
+   - Run `./cleanup-env.sh` for interactive cleanup of any service
+   - Prompts for each service with default "yes" answer
+   - Useful for switching between localhost and remote configurations

-4. **Document All Options:**
+5. **Document All Options:**
    - Keep configuration files well-documented
    - Update this guide when adding new options